cpsubrian/pace/README.md

   * `showBurden` - Mostly for debugging.
 Show the current burden / skipped steps with the other metrics.
   * `hideFinishMessage` - Hides the message displayed when the progress bar finishes.
 Default: `False`
   * `finishMessage` - Pass a custom message to display when the progress bar finishes.
 Default: `Finished!`
+  * `errorMessage` - Pass a custom message to display when a signal error has been passed.

 ### pace.op([count]) ###
 Signal to pace that an operation was completed in your script by calling